-1. Go to the digitizing folder using your file manager browser.
+- Go to the digitizing folder using your file manager browser. - \bullet Drag and drop the ${\tt forest_stands.shp}$ vector file to your map.

-- 2. Drag and drop the forest_stands.shp vector file to your map. - 3.
-Change the new layer's symbology so that it will be easier to see the polygons that have already been digitized. - 1.
-Set Fill color to green and change the Opacity to 50%. - 2.
-Select Simple Fill and set Stroke width to 1.00 mm.
+Change the new layer's symbology so that it will be easier to see what polygons have already been digitized:

+- The filling of the polygon to green.

+- The polygons" borders to 1 mm.

+- and set the transparency to 50%.